Zoadian/nitro/README.md

 ## Terminology

 #### Entitiy
-Entities is just unique identifiers.
+Entities are just unique identifiers.
 Components can be attached or detached at runtime.<br />
 `Entity e;`

 #### Component